 This episode took 11 weeks of exhausting overnight shoots in freezing conditions.
 For inspiration Sapochnik looked to the Helm’s Deep sequence in The Lord of the Rings: The Two Towers – a continuous battle sequence that ran to around 40 minutes in the film – but the Battle of Winterfell is even longer and more ambitious, according to the show’s producers.

 The closing of the Game of Thrones trailer seems to be the very first moments of the infamous Battle of Winterfell.
-At this time, we know the battle is going to be the third episode of the season, which means there’s five full episodes after it before the show is completely over.
-One could argue there’s a lot of loose ends to tie up, but are there five episodes of loose ends?
+At this time, we know the battle is going to be the third episode of the season, which means there’s three full episodes after it before the show is completely over.
+One could argue there’s a lot of loose ends to tie up, but are there three episodes of loose ends?
 This is especially difficult to believe when the episodes are the length of films themselves.
 Thus, it seems our protagonists are going to lose at the Battle of Winterfell and the Army of the Dead will continue to push south towards Kings Landing.

 The battle will also feature an extremely large amount of main characters, most of which I speculate will die.
 The only characters I feel confident will escape will be Daenerys, Jon, and Tyrion atop Rhaegal and Drogon.
 I feel like they have unfinished business in King’s Landing and can’t die before heading south.
 We’ve learned early on in this series that no one is ‘safe,’ but their plots still have a lot of mileage and I don’t see them dropping this close to the finish line.
 You never know, though.
 If any story is going to do it, it’s going to be Game of Thrones.